webforj/webforj-documentation/docs/controls/numeric-box.md

 import org.dwcj.controls.numericbox.NumericBox;

-NumericBox exampleNumericBox = new NumericBox();      //Creates a new NumericBox exampleNumericBox.setAttribute("placeholder", "Example placeholder");     //Gives the numeric box a label with the provided text
+NumericBox exampleNumericBox = new NumericBox();      //Creates a new NumericBox exampleNumericBox.setAttribute("placeholder", "Example placeholder");     //Gives the numeric box a placeholder with the provided text
 ```

 ### Masking